Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Discussion

-A major challenge in modelling cellular signalling pathways is the limited availability of data, leading to many models relying heavily or even exclusively on ad hoc parameter values chosen to fit expected model behaviour \cite{Gunawardena2010parameters}.
-As the aim of many Hes1 and Delta-Notch models is to hypothesise about how specific molecular interactions induce cellular and population-level behaviour, the significance of results not based on biologically relevant parameters have to be considered with caution.
-In our work, this data sparsity has particularly affected the parameters $\alpha_i, K_M, K_n, k$ and $h$.
-Nevertheless, we have scaled our model behaviour, and thus our parameters, to align with expected biological concentrations for the different constituents to improve the significance of our results.
-As a point in favour of our approach, the corresponding RDME-model successfully simulates the Hes1-pathway down to the resolution of single species.
+A major challenge in modelling cellular signalling pathways is the limited availability of \review{quantitative} data, leading to many models relying heavily or even exclusively on ad hoc parameter values chosen to fit expected model behaviour \cite{Gunawardena2010parameters}.
+As the aim of many Hes1 and Delta-Notch models is to hypothesise about how specific molecular interactions induce cellular and population-level behaviour, the significance of results not based on biologically relevant parameters have to be considered with caution. \review{While qualitative time series data is more widely available, e.g., \cite{elAzhar2024hes1neurons, Imayoshi2013}, fairly advanced parameter inference is needed to make effective use of this type of data, adding significant complexity.} In our work, this data sparsity has particularly affected the parameters $\alpha_i, K_M, K_n, k$ and $h$.
+Nevertheless, we have scaled our model behaviour, and thus our parameters, to align with expected biological concentrations for the different constituents to improve the significance of our results. \review{Since our primary focus is on model development and analysis, we leave more advanced parameter inference for future work.} As a point in favour of our approach, the corresponding RDME model successfully simulates the Hes1-pathway down to the resolution of single species.

-There are serveral promising ways to extend the work presented here.
+There are several promising ways to extend the work presented here.
 Extending the model to incorporate interactions with additional pathways, such as the JAK-STAT pathway or others, could further clarify the dynamics of Hes1 expression.
-Similarly, adding detail to the Hes1-Notch pathway itself could improve model behaviour and give further insights into its oscillatory and sustained expression modes.
+Similarly, adding detail to the Hes1-Notch pathway itself \review{to, for example, replace the phenomenological Hill functions with mechanistic models of gene regulation} could improve model behaviour and give further insights into its oscillatory and sustained expression modes.
 Moreover, as the change between these two modes of expression happens during embryonal development to allow for sufficient numbers of neurons and glial cells to develop \cite{Kobayashi2014ExpressionDiseases}, considering the stability of this signalling process in a growing population becomes exceedingly relevant.
 Additionally, Hes1 is an important factor in the development of other tissues as well as different cancer types \cite{Kobayashi2014ExpressionDiseases} so investigations of the differences between Hes1 interactions in these different tissues could be of interest as well.